Yosemite Valley campground releases can sell out in minutes

 These are the practical questions Yosemite campers usually ask right before they decide whether to keep searching manually or set up a watch.

-Can Camp-Now watch Yosemite cancellations?+
+Can Camp-Now watch Yosemite Valley campground cancellations?+

 Yes.
-Camp-Now can watch Yosemite openings that match your criteria, react quickly to a matching cancellation, and text you so you can finish checkout before the cart window closes.
+Camp-Now can watch Yosemite Valley openings that match your criteria, react quickly to a matching cancellation, and text you so you can finish checkout before the cart window closes.

 Does Camp-Now complete the Yosemite booking for me?+